WordPress/openverse/documentation/reference/decision_making/additional_practices.md

 ### "Shortcutting" a round

-At any point during a round, any participant may say something along the lines of "no (further) questions", "no reaction", or "no objection" in order to short-cut their participation in the round.
+At any point during a round, any participant may say something along the lines of "no (further) discussion needed on my part" in order to short-cut their participation in the round.
 If all participants are finished sharing their part in a given round, the author can choose to move to the next round, even if the time period for the round has not been completed.
-This can be particularly helpful for simpler discussions where the 2 business day recommended time periods can feel overly slow.
+This can be particularly helpful for simpler discussions.

-### Optional, synchronous "lightening process"
+### Going synchronous

-If all the participants of a particular discussion are able to participate in a synchronous version of the process outlined above, they may elect to do so.
-This can be particularly useful for relatively small but impactful decisions where the 2 business day periods would unnecessarily drag the process out.
-In these cases, participants should hold a synchronous conversation with the understanding that someone will take notes for each round, recording the questions, reactions, and any objections that arise. **The notes should be shared afterwards in the original proposal venue and should include explicit headings per round.** If necessary, the synchronous discussion can be broken into two separate sections to allow time for the revision round after reactions are shared.
+If all the participants of a particular discussion are able to participate in a synchronous decision-making process, they may elect to do so.
+This can be particularly useful for relatively small but impactful decisions where the discussion periods would unnecessarily drag the process out.
+In these cases, participants should hold a synchronous conversation with the understanding that someone will take notes for each round, recording the feedback shared. **The notes should be shared afterwards in the original proposal venue and should include explicit headings per round.** If necessary, the synchronous discussion can be broken into two separate sections to allow time for revision.

 Even in these cases, however, the text of the proposal should still be written in a GitHub PR or discussion and available for all participants to read _before_ the lightening process.

-Differences in structure for the "lightening process" from the asynchronous process are as follows:

-- We have a separate round for reactions.
-Therefore, the rounds are as follows:
-  1. Clarification
-  1. Reaction
-  1. Revision
-  1. Decision
-  1. Objection revision
-- Each round should have notes taken clearly documenting the feedback and discussions for each (as appropriate).
-Priority should be given to questions and objections that require revising the proposal.